PAR: Prompt-Aware Token Reduction Method for Efficient Large Multimodal Models: Related works

-These MLLMs primarily utilize a visual encoder\cite{radford2021} to process and receive visual input.
-They then align this visual data with text through a vision-text projection and concatenate the visual information with text tokens for generation by a pre-trained LLM.
+These MLLMs primarily utilize a visual encoder\cite{radford2021} to process visual input.
+They then align this visual data with text through linear projection and concatenate the visual information with text tokens for generation by a pre-trained LLM.
 By integrating data from various modalities, MLLMs enhance contextual understanding, thereby improving the accuracy of information processing and generation.

-Despite these advancements, MLLMs face significant computational costs during inference and deployment, highlighting the need for efficient model compression techniques.
+Despite these advancements, MLLMs face significant computational costs during inference and deployment, highlighting the need for efficient token reduction techniques.
+Especially when dealing with videos or high-resolution images, processing thousands of tokens becomes necessary.